Danbradleystakusopere/Simple-weather-website/README.md

 ## How It Works

 1. User enters a city name in the input field.
-2. The app sends a request to the OpenWeatherMap API.
+2. The app sends a request to the OpenWeatherMap AP.
 3. Weather data is fetched and displayed on the page.

 ## Technologies Used